 The Program Management Office develops and provides policies, procedures, training, and guidance to support the design, construction and maintenance of Florida roads and bridges.
 Our functional areas include Specifications, Estimates, Product Evaluation, Utilities and Local Agency Program.

 The Product Evaluation Section is the initial point of contact for those seeking to introduce manufactured products to the Department, and to provide guidance on the appropriate processes necessary for further action.
 They also maintain the Approved Products List (APL), which is a published list of products that have been evaluated against implemented FDOT Specifications and Standards, and found to be in compliance.

 The Utilities Section develops, maintains and monitors the implementation of rules, policies, procedures, forms and agreements for utility accommodation on FDOT Right-of-Way.
 Functions include leadership liaison, research, training, and technical support to FDOT and the Utility industry.

-The Local Agency Program or “LAP” is a procurement process where local towns, cities and counties develop, design, and construct transportation facilities with federal funds.
+The Local Agency Program (LAP) is a procurement process where local towns, cities and counties develop, design, and construct transportation facilities with federal funds.
 The Department is the steward of the federal funds and is responsible for oversight of funded projects on behalf of the Federal Highway Administration (FHWA).
 LAP agencies prioritize and fund local projects (through their respective MPO or governing board) and are then eligible for reimbursement for the services provided to the traveling public through compliance with applicable Federal statutes, rules and regulations.